-How to treat a wounded cat pad depends on the nature of the injury.
-If it bleeds heavily or is a puncture wound, take your cat to the vet immediately.
-That's also true if the wound swells, or if your cat can't walk and appears in obvious pain.
+A vet visit is also a good idea for a cat paw pad injury if the wound swells, or if your cat can't walk and appears in obvious pain.
 You probably can handle a minor paw scrape on your own, if your cat cooperates.

 If he shares the box with other cats, isolate him and give him his own box until the cut heals.
-You can try putting a little bootie on him to protect his foot, carefully taping it to his leg.
-However, he almost certainly won't like it and probably will spend the bulk of his time trying to get it off.
+You can try putting a little bootie on him to protect his foot, carefully taping it to his leg, though he probably will try to get it off.
 If the wound hasn't healed within a week, take him to the vet.

 Most wounds are evident upon examination, but some require closer attention.
 A foreign object can embed itself in your cat's footpad, so your vet might have to sedate your cat to remove it.
-She'll clean out any wound with antiseptics and apply a bandage.
+They'll clean out any wound with antiseptics and apply a bandage.

-If you don't feel capable of changing the bandage on your own, take your pet to the vet to have it done.
+If you don't feel capable of changing the cat bandage on your own, take your pet to the vet to have it done.
 Your vet can show you how to wrap and change the bandage and provide you with necessary materials.
 Certain antibacterial bandages are available that lessen changing frequency, but they cost considerably more than standard bandages.